 King's Chair of Systematic Theology

 Paul is co-Director (with Tom Greggs and Phil Ziegler) of the Aberdeen Centre for Protestant Theology, founded in 2017.
 He has also been Senior Editor of International Journal of Systematic Theology, for which he was Managing Editor from 2006 to 2014, since 2016, and is Series Co-Editor of Explorations in Reformed Theology (with Paul Dafydd Jones [UVA]).
-He has been a Fellow of the Center for Barth Studies since 2009, and became co-Chair (with Cynthia Rigby [Austin Seminary]) of the AAR Reformed Theology and History Unit Steering Committee in 2017, having been a Member of the Committee since 2012.
-He was an elected Member of the AAR Friedrich Schleiermacher Group Unit from 2016 to 2019, and the elected Treasurer of the Society of the Study of Theology from 2013 to 2016.
+He has been a Fellow of the Center for Barth Studies since 2009, and is currently co-Chair (with Joshua Ralston [Edinburgh]) of the AAR Reformed Theology and History Unit Steering Committee, having been a Member of the Committee since 2012.
+He was a Member of the AAR Friedrich Schleiermacher Group Unit from 2016 to 2019, and Treasurer of the Society of the Study of Theology from 2013 to 2016.
 He delivered the Kerr Lectures in Glasgow in 2008.

 My research interests lie primarily in the field of systematic theology, exploring the meaning, coherence, and implications of Christian faith and doctrine.
 My particular areas of focus are in the theology of Karl Barth, in the theology of Friedrich Schleiermacher, in the history and theology of the Reformed tradition (particularly as it has developed in Scotland), and in the central loci of dogmatic enquiry, including the doctrine of God, Christology, pneumatology, creation, soteriology, ecclesiology, and sacramentology.

 I would be very happy to hear from anyone thinking about on-campus postgraduate research at the University of Aberdeen in any of the following fields of study: